The Ancient Magus’ Bride Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 The Ancient Magus’ Bride Season 2 Plot

-In the first period of The Ancient Magus Bride, an orphan named Chise Hatori goes through a story with dark fantasy, mystery, as well as supernatural elements.
+In the first season of A Ancient Magus Bride, an orphan named Chise Hatori goes through a story with dark fantasy, mystery, as well as supernatural elements.

-After being rejected by her family and community, helen puts herself on the market in the hopes that a buyer will start taking her home.
+After being turned down by her family as well as her community, she puts oneself up for auction in the hopes that a buyer will take her home.

-Elias, a mage who looked like a devil than a human, paid 5 million pounds at an auction to buy her.
+In the end, a man named Elias who glanced more like a wizard than a human bought her at auction for five million pounds.

 The story of the series will be about how Chise Hatori as well as Magus Elias Ainsworth fall in love with each other.

-This series is interesting because it’s the first time we’ve seen a human with a buffalo skeleton for a face, and it’s also interesting to think that a young, adolescent girl like Chise would recognise him for who he is.
+This series is interesting because it’s the first time we’ve seen a person with such a buffalo skeleton for a face, and it’s also interesting to think that a youthful, adolescent girl such as Chise would recognise him for who he is.

 I liked both ideas as much as the other.
-The story of Beauty and the Beast comes to mind.
-But from that point of view, the beast was much more dangerous to Belle than Elias had been when they first met.
+The story of Beauty as well as the Beast comes to mind.
+But from that point of view, the beast was much more dangerous to Belle since Elias was when they first met.

 But Elias was a gentleman the whole time he was trying to buy Chise, even when he wasn’t at the auction.

-I’ll try to end with a more positive note by simply stating that Elias didn’t need lips to be the sort of man any girl or guy would want, and that I thought he and Chise were the cutest couple ever.
+I’ll try to end on a more brighter note by simply stating that Elias didn’t need lips to be the sort of guy any girl or man would want, and that I thought he and Chise were the cutest pair ever.

-Elias and Chise seemed like they were meant to be together.
-When they wanted to be close, he always would kiss Chise on the head to his skeleton buffalo head, which was incredibly cute to see.
+Elias and Chise seemed like they were meant for each other.
+When they wanted to be close, he always would kiss Chise on the head with his skeleton buffalo head, which was incredibly cute to see.

-Orphaned Japanese high school pupil Chise Hatori is shunned by both her family and society.
-She decides to sell herself at such an auction so that someone else will take her in and give her a fresh place to call home.
+Let’s talk about what happened in the first season before we talk about what will happen in the second.
+Since she was a child, Chise Hatori’s life has been terrible.
+Her father left her, as well as her mother killed herself because she was crazy.

-Elias Ainsworth, an eight humanoid with a wildlife skull for a head, bought her at an auction in London for five million pounds.
+Since then, different family members had been mean to her, so she finally decided to sell herself at an auction in the hopes that somebody would take her in.
+Elias Ainsworth, a magus, teleports her to another world as well as tells her she will be his apprentice.